Gustavo Canales: International career

-Coaching career
+Managerial career

 In March 2021, he assumed as coach of the Unión Española U21 team.
 In September 2022, he took in charge of Unión Española senior team as interim manager after César Bravo was released.

 On 21 November 2022, Unión Española announced that Canales was leaving the role of manager, and would not take any other role at the club.
 In April 2023, he joined Audax Italiano as the assistant coach of Luca Marcogiuseppe.

+In 2024, Canales assumed as sporting director of Unión Española.

+In 2023, Canales started a scouting football agency named "La Cantera Scouting" (The Scouting Academy).

 Personal life

 At the end of 2010, he was naturalized Chilean nationality law, both his mother and his grandmother are Chilean.